 This year’s Mumbrella Publish was stacked with some of the publishing and content marketing industry’s most switched-on, sharp-sighted players.
-Over the one-day event, stories, insights and a dual sense of creeping malaise and invigorating hope gave audiences much food for thought.
-While we can’t recreate the feast here, we serve up for you here a few substantive bites.
+A dual sense of creeping malaise and invigorating hope gave audiences much food for thought.
+Here, we serve up a few substantive bites.

 Last Thursday at The Westin Sydney, Mumbrella’s Publish conference returned for its fourth year.
 Bringing together industry leaders from Australia and overseas, with big wheel reps from VICE, Fairfax Media, Bupa, Pacific Magazines, The Betoota Advocate and (small cough) Mahlab, the issues of the day were declared and debated by those deep in the thick of it.
 Survivability hacks were shared alongside killer podcasting tips, and new advertising options were mixed in with sessions on how content marketing is coming up big.
 Over everything, the spectre of the tech titans cast a long, murky shadow.